lpantano/ML_project/project.md

 First, numbers are different between all variables we have here, so we would need to preProcess the data, maybe scaling is enough.

-Looking only to what the values of the gadget at different positions may tell us, that may be enough to explain the different classes.
+But there is simpler data, only the values for each gadget and position may be enough for this prediction.
+This is the relationship between theese columns and the classes.

 ![](figure/simple-values-1.png)

 There are some clear difference from different positions, for sure these variables seem important.

+**Note**: each of the different gadgets have very different values and the previous figure doesn't show that, but the result is the same.
+There are different patterns as well.

 ## Model